devmchou/nyc-vehicle-collisions/README.md

   - Copy the `.env.example` file to `.env`.
-Then configure the values in the `.env` file.

     ```
     cp .env.example .env
     ```
-    Configure the values in the `.env` file.
+    Configure the values in the `.env` file, then run

-  - In the `terraform` directory, copy the `terraform.tfvars.example` file to `terraform.tfvars`.
     ```
-    cd terraform

-    cp terraform.tfvars.example terraform.tfvars
+    source .env
     ```
-    Configure the values in `terraform.tfvars`.

-  - Copy the `.bruin.yml.example` file to
+  - In the `bruin` directory, copy the `.bruin.yml.example` file to `.bruin.yml`.
-  `.bruin.yml`.
     ```
+    cd bruin

     cp .bruin.yml.example .bruin.yml
     ```
     Configure the values in `.bruin.yml`.

+  - In the `terraform` directory, copy the `terraform.tfvars.example` file to `terraform.tfvars`.
+    ```
+    cd ../terraform

+    cp terraform.tfvars.example terraform.tfvars
+    ```
+    Configure the values in `terraform.tfvars`.

 4. Run Terraform to create the resources.
     ```
-    cd terraform
     terraform init
+    terraform plan
     terraform apply
     ```
-    This creates the GCS bucket and Google BigQuery dataset.
+    This creates the GCS bucket and Google BigQuery datasets.

+    If the unique name of the GCS bucket created by Terraform is <u>different</u> from the one you configured in `.env`, update its value in the `.env` file and rerun `source .env`.

 5. Run Bruin pipeline with start and end dates specified.
+The following step presumes that we are creating for the first time and backfilling the data.

     ```
-    # cd to root folder
-    cd ..

-    source .env

-    cd bruin
+    cd bruin/pipeline

-    uv run bruin . --start-date 2023-01-01 --end-date 2026-05-01
+    uv run bruin run --full-refresh \
+    --start-date 2023-01-01 \
+    --end-date 2027-01-01 \
+    --environment default \
+    --config-file ../.bruin.yml
     ```

 ## Prerequisites